Headlines

 By The Old Punk

-If you want something and the link's disappeared, leave a comment or email me – I can usually upload it again pretty quickly for you.
-And if you have any problems with downloading or playing the files, let me know where you're getting stuck and I'll see if I can help out.
+All of the music that I’ve uploaded is ripped from my own collection (unless otherwise stated) or legally downloaded from the band / label.
+If you have any problems with downloading or playing the files, let me know where you’re getting stuck and I’ll see if I can help out.

 If you're the copyright owner and want me to take your tracks down, tell me and I'll happily do it.
 Please don't sue me.
 It's not punk and I've got fuck all anyway.
 I've spent it all on your music.